yamcs/yamcs/docs/server-manual/programs/yamcsadmin.rst

     User operations.
 See :manpage:`yamcsadmin-users(1)`.

-.. only:: json and html
+.. only:: latex or json or html

     ..
 Purpose of "only" is to hide toctree content from the man builder